Gaurang111/C-C-Games/README.md

 ### RealEstate

 I dabbled in real estate too.
 Sign up, log in, and start house-hunting.
 I sprinkled some ASCII magic for that extra flair.

-### RealEstate_Dataset

-This one's for data entry in the RealEstate project.
-Keep in mind, the data's as fake as my excuses for being late to class.
+Also, Facilitate data entry on other program, utilizing ifstream for efficient data file handling.
+Note that the data utilized is entirely fictional.